 Too many treats can be tricky!
 After having your kids pick 10-15 pieces of candy to enjoy over the week, get started on one of these ideas to continue the holiday.
 Crafts, donations, buy-back programs and the Switch Witch are just some of the ways to reuse your kid’s Halloween candy so they don’t over-indulge in treats.

 On this holiday, be sure to also serve some nutritious Halloween snacks and meals your kids will love.
-Whether you’re looking for a nourishing, delicious treat to fuel them up for trick-or-treating or to serve at your Halloween party, Nurture Life has great options.
+If you’re looking for a nourishing, delicious treat to fuel them up after the Halloween festivities, Nurture Life has great options.
 Find out more about our meal plans and get them delivered straight to your door just in time for Halloween!